abhijeetvinkare/coinwatchers-live-cryptocurrency-prices/README.md

 # live-crytpo-prices

 A coinwatchers is a web app which tells you the current prices of all the cryptocurrencies and also shows the live global news related to cryptocurrencies.
-You can also signup and your favourite coin to your watchlist.
+You can also signup and add your favourite coin to your watchlist.

 # 🚀 Technologies